1920 United States presidential election: Results

 The total vote for 1920 was roughly 26,750,000, an increase of eight million from 1916.
 Harding won in all twelve cities with populations above 500,000.
 Harding won a net vote total of 1,540,000 from the twelve largest cities which was the highest amount for any Republican and fifth highest for any candidate from 1920 to 1948.
 The Democratic vote was almost exactly the vote from 1916, but the Republican vote nearly doubled, as did the "other" vote.
 As pointed out earlier, the great increase in the total number of votes is mainly attributable to the passage of the Nineteenth Amendment to the United States Constitution, which gave women the right to vote.
+However, Georgia and Mississippi refused to let any women vote in this election, claiming that the amendment's August ratification had given women insufficient time to complete their voter registration.

 Nearly two-thirds of the counties (1,949) were carried by the Republicans.
 The Democrats carried only 1,101 counties, a smaller number than Alton Parker had carried in 1904 and consequently the smallest number during the Fourth Party System until that point (Al Smith would carry even fewer in 1928).
 Not a single county was carried by the Democrats in the Pacific section, where they had carried 76 in 1916.
 In the Mountain section Cox carried only thirteen counties, seven of them located in New Mexico bordering Texas, whereas Wilson carried all but twenty-one Mountain Section counties in 1916.
 At least one county was lost in every section in the Union and in every state except South Carolina and Mississippi.
 Eleven counties in Texas recorded a plurality for Ferguson.
+With the tipping point state of Rhode Island being decided by a 31.2 percent margin, the 1920 election has the largest margin of victory in the tipping point state in American history.